JJFrisch/Image-Recognition/README.md

 # Image-Recognition
- Basic image recognition in Cifar and MINST datasets
+ Basic image recognition in Cifar and MNIST datasets